o-sam-o/Battleship-AI/README.md

 ### AI Type

- - Smart targeting: Only hit cells where a ship could be, attack cells the decrease possible locations first
+ - When in attack mode ignore orientations where the ship couldnt fit
  - Grid based attack
  - Statistical analysis
  - Machine learning or neural network backed AI